Your embroidery journey begins here

 When to use an outline or border

-Some embroidery designs may require an outline or border to ensure a clean final result.
 This is especially true for designs with solid backgrounds, flags (like the American flag), or bold shapes that might otherwise produce unwanted gaps or fuzzy edges during stitching.

-If this step is skipped, the order may be delayed or canceled, especially if visual changes like adding borders aren’t approved by the merchant in advance.
-To avoid surprises or production issues, we recommend reviewing your design carefully and adding a clear edge where needed.
+To avoid surprises or production issues, we recommend reviewing your design carefully and adding a clear outline where needed.

 Embroidery design areas

-Below are the most common embroidery dimensions across product types:
+Below are the most common embroidery dimensions across product types.

 Apparel (standard chest placements)

-• Left or center chest: 4 × 4 inches (101.6 × 101.6 mm)
+- Left or center chest: 4 × 4 inches (101.6 × 101.6 mm)

-• Wrist and sleeve embroidery: 2 × 3 inches (50.8 × 76.2 mm)
+Ideal for small logos, icons, or minimalist designs. - Wrist and sleeve embroidery: 2 × 3 inches (50.8 × 76.2 mm)

-• Top left chest (e.g., denim jackets): 3 × 3 inches (76.2 × 76.2 mm)
+Best for initials, small badges, or vertical motifs. - Top-left chest (e.g., denim jackets): 3 × 3 inches (76.2 × 76.2 mm)

 Smaller area – be mindful of detail density in this zone.